-JB NICHOLAS IS AN EX-OFFENDER TURNED REPORTER, PHOTOJOURNALIST, CRIMINAL JUSTICE CONSULTANT AND PUBLIC SPEAKER BASED IN NEW YORK CITY, WITH PARTICULAR EXPERTISE COVERING CRIME, COURTS, BREAKING NEWS, PRISONS, OUTLAWS AND THE FIRST AMENDMENT.
+JB NICHOLAS IS AN EX-OFFENDER TURNED REPORTER, PHOTOJOURNALIST AND CRIMINAL JUSTICE CONSULTANT BASED IN NEW YORK CITY, COVERING CRIME, COURTS, BREAKING NEWS, PRISONS AND OUTLAWS.

 Since 2006, his news photography has appeared in scores of print, online and broadcast publications around the world, including Paris Match, National Geographic, Vanity Fair, New York Magazine, People, Time, The Guardian, the Village Voice, Newsday, the New York Post, the New York Daily News, Gothamist, Oxygen.com and many others.